- The Energia Rocket was 192 feet tall.

 Coming in at number one in this ranking of the largest rockets of all time is none other than SpaceX’s Starship super-heavy spacecraft.
 Slated to be the tallest, most powerful rocket ever built in the history of man, the spacecraft towers above the competition at 400 feet tall and weighing in at over 10 million pounds in all.

-Pending approval from the powers that be, the Starship rocket should be launching later in 2022 with planned launch sites being constructed at SpaceX’s Starbase in Texas as well as Kennedy Space Center in Florida and two undisclosed offshore platforms.
+The Starship rocket should be launching sometime soon with planned launch sites constructed at SpaceX’s Starbase in Texas as well as Kennedy Space Center in Florida and two undisclosed offshore platforms.

 Summary of the 10 Largest Rockets Ever Built